 The shuttle is an excellent service, and well worth looking into even if you don’t like buses.
 They’re free, regular, clean, and consistently on time.
 And they’re hybrid buses, so you can ride to class knowing it’s better for the environment than other alternatives.
 A selfish reason that I like the shuttle service: hybrid vehicles are really, really quiet.

 When my wife finished class, we carpooled home and decided to do our grocery shopping.
 We live in Wallsend, so we figured we could catch a bus to Glendale and back with our groceries no problem.
 I’ve never been much of a bus person, so it was an adventure for me.
 I felt like an eco-warrior riding into environmental battle with a fistful of green bags.

 While shopping, we chose plastic and meat-free options wherever possible.
-We discovered you can buy reusable and washable mesh bags, which means we’ll never have to use those tiny annoying plastic ones for our fruit and veg again.
+We discovered you can buy reusable and washable mesh bags, which means we’ll never have to use those tiny annoying plastic ones for our fruit and veg again as well as Beeswax wraps to use on leftovers instead of glad wrap.
 And, while we were at it, we bought a few seed packets to throw in the garden at home.
 We chose things that we eat a lot of; spinach, basil, lettuce, tomatoes, and snow peas.
 When we paid for our groceries we were pleased to see that, because we didn’t buy meat, the cost was less than usual.

 Then it was back on the bus and home for dinner.
-We had to use up some chicken, so Thursday wasn’t entirely meat free, but it was still a healthy day for the planet and I.
+We had to use up some chicken, so Thursday wasn’t entirely meat free, but it was still a healthy day for me and the planet.